JoseMoreville/Wallpieperi/README.md

 1. Download the latest release from releases page
 2. Extract the zip file
-3. the app into your Applications folder
+3. drop the app into your Applications folder
 4. Open the app
 5. Enjoy!